 The customer journey is divided into different phases, recording various touchpoints between the customer and a brand or service.
 This is all recorded in a customer journey map, which serves as a visualization for the course of this journey.

 The duration of each customer’s customer journey varies greatly.
 It can take place in a matter of minutes, and sometimes it can even take weeks or months.
-Most of the time it depends on the target audience, the number of touchpoints, the complexity and the price of the purchase item.
+Most of the time it depends on the target group, the number of touchpoints, the complexity and the price of the purchase item.
 Sometimes it is different personal reasons of an individual buyer that cause the desired target action to take longer time.

 A customer journey is important because a potential customer does not usually make a purchase decision immediately when he or she learns about a product or service.
 Often it takes various and frequent touchpoints between the customer and the product to convince him or her to buy.
 This is exactly where the customer journey comes in.
 After the first point of contact with the customer, it repeatedly finds new contact opportunities that ensure that a need is awakened and ultimately trigger a purchase.
 These can take place both online and offline.
 The goal of all this is a long-term customer relationship, which is created because the customer has perceived the entire customer journey as something sustainably positive.

-In a nutshell: You need a customer journey to know the customer’s needs and thus convince a potential customer of your company and win him over as a buyer.
+You need a customer journey to know the customer’s needs and thus convince a potential customer of your company and win him over as a buyer.
 In addition, it should improve the customer experience in such a way that a long-term relationship is created.

 The individual phases of the customer journey